 Some of your long runs will be run at a conversation pace, with an RPE of 3-4.
 Others will include race pace intervals.

-Long runs are used as dress rehearsals for your race, so you should use them to practice race pacing, fueling, and hydration strategies.
+Long runs serve as dress rehearsals for your race, so use them to practice race pacing, fueling, and hydration strategies.

-These runs allow you to very gradually build up your maximum mileage.
+These runs allow you to build up your maximum mileage very gradually.
 In my training plan, you’ll notice that the longest run is 21 miles or around 34km.

 See also: How long should my longest long run be?